JayPanchalDataScientist/Lending-Club-CaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
+### Situation :
+- The company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.

+### Task :
 - This project is a EDA case study to analyse loan data and find patterns to identify if a customer is likely to default
 - Our main objective is to minimise the risk of financial loss while lending money to customer
 - Two types of risk: